CiscoDevNet/sastre/README.md

     Backup task:

     positional arguments:
       <tag>                 one or more tags for selecting items to be backed up.
 Multiple tags should be separated by space.
-Available tags: all, policy_customapp, policy_definition, policy_list, policy_profile, policy_security, policy_vedge, policy_voice, policy_vsmart,
+Available tags: all, policy_customapp, policy_definition, policy_list,
-                            template_device, template_feature.
-Special tag "all" selects all items, including WAN edge certificates and device configurations.
+                            policy_security, policy_vedge, policy_voice, policy_vsmart, template_device, template_feature.
+Special tag "all" selects all items, including WAN edge certificates and

-    optional arguments:
+                            device configurations.

+    options:
       -h, --help            show this help message and exit --workdir <directory>
-                            backup destination (default: backup_198.18.1.10_20210927)
+                            backup destination (default: backup_198.18.1.10_20220325)
       --no-rollover         by default, if workdir already exists (before a new backup is saved) the old workdir is renamed using a rolling naming scheme.
 This option disables this automatic rollover.
       --save-running        include the running config from each node to the backup.
 This is useful for reference or documentation purposes.
 It is not needed by the restore task.
       --regex <regex>       regular expression matching item names to backup, within selected tags.
       --not-regex <regex>   regular expression matching item names NOT to backup, within selected tags.

-Tasks that provide table output, such as show-template, list or show; have options to export the generated tables as CSV or JSON files via --save-csv and --save-json options.

 #### Important concepts:
 - vManage URL: Constructed from the provided vManage IP address and TCP port (default 443).
 All operations target this vManage.
 - Workdir: Defines the location (in the local machine) where vManage data files are located.
 By default, it follows the format "backup_\<vmanage-ip\>_\<yyyymmdd\>".
 The --workdir parameter can be used to specify a different location.
 Workdir is under a 'data' directory.
 This 'data' directory is relative to the directory where Sastre is run.
 - Tag: vManage configuration items are grouped by tags, such as policy_apply, policy_definition, policy_list, template_device, etc. The special tag 'all' is used to refer to all configuration elements.
 Depending on the task, one or more tags can be specified in order to select groups of configuration elements.

+#### Common behavior of "table" tasks:

+A number of Sastre tasks provide output in the form of one or more tables.
+For instance, list, show-template and show tasks.
+There is a common set of options shared by all such tasks:

+**Table export options:**
+- --save-csv: Export as CSV file(s).
+- --save-json: Export as JSON file(s).

+**Table filtering options:**
+- --include: Include rows matching the provided regular expression, exclude all other rows.
+- --exclude: Exclude rows matching the provided regular expression.

+Include/exclude regular expressions match on any cell value of the particular row.
+In other words, any cell value matching the regular expression will cause a row match.

+Both --include and --exclude can be provided at simultaneously.
+In this case, exclude match is performed first then include.

 ## Getting Started